- Search The Registry

 - My Account

-In her youth, she had decided to change the spelling of her first name from Erica to Erykah, as she believed her original name was a "slave name".
-The term "kah" signifies the inner self.
-She adopted the surname "Badu" because it is her favorite jazz scat sound; also, among the Akan people in Ghana.
+In her youth, she had changed the spelling of her first name from Erica to Erykah, as she believed her original name was a "slave name."
+The term "Kah" signifies the inner self.
+She adopted the surname "Badu" because it is her favorite jazz scat sound, also among the Akan people in Ghana.
 After graduating from Booker T. Washington High School for the Performing and Visual Arts, Badu studied theater at Grambling State University.
-To concentrate on music full-time, she left before graduating, and took several jobs to support herself.
+She left before graduating to concentrate on music full-time and took several jobs to support herself.
 She taught drama and dance to children at the South Dallas Cultural Center.
 Working and touring with her cousin, Robert "Free" Bradford, she recorded a 19-song demo, Country Cousins, which set Badu up to record a duet with D'Angelo, "Your Precious Love", and eventually signed her to a record deal with Universal Records.

-Her first album, Baduizm, was released in February 1997, with three singles: "On & On", "Next Lifetime" and "Otherside of the Game".
-The album was certified triple Platinum by the Recording Industry Association of America (RIAA).
-Her first live album, Live, was released in November 1997 and was certified double Platinum as well.
+Her first album, Baduizm, was released in February 1997, with three singles: "On & On," "Next Lifetime," and "Otherside of the Game."
+The Recording Industry Association of America (RIAA) certified the album triple Platinum.
+Her first live album, Live, was released in November 1997 and certified double Platinum.
 In 1995, Badu became involved with rapper André 3000 of OutKast, with whom she had her first child, a son named Seven Sirius Benjamin, on November 18, 1997.
 Their relationship ended in 1999.
 Her second studio album, Mama's Gun, was released in 2000.
 Badu's third album, Worldwide Underground, was released in 2003.
 On July 5, 2004, Badu gave birth to a daughter, Puma Sabti Curry; Puma's father is a Texas-based rapper The D.O.C.
 Badu's fourth album, New Amerykah Part One, was released in 2008.
-New Amerykah Part Two was released in 2010 and fared well both critically and commercially.
+New Amerykah Part Two was released in 2010 and fared critically and commercially well.
 On February 1, 2009, Badu gave birth to her third child, Mars Merkaba Thedford, with her boyfriend of five years, rapper Jay Electronica.

-Influenced by R&B, 1970s soul, and 1980s hip hop, Badu has been called the queen of neo soul.
+Influenced by R&B, 1970s soul, and 1980s hip hop, Badu has been called the queen of neo-soul.
 Her voice has been compared to jazz singer Billie Holiday.
-Early in her career, Badu was recognizable for her eccentric style, which often included wearing very large and colorful headwraps.
+Early in her career, Badu was recognizable for her eccentric style, often wearing very large and colorful headwraps.
 She was a core member of the Soulquarians.
-As an actress, she has played a number of supporting roles in movies.
+As an actress, she has played several supporting roles in movies.
 Badu became a vegan in 2006: "Vegan food is soul food in its truest form.
 Soul food means to feed the soul.
 And to me, your soul is your intent.
 If your intent is pure, you are pure."
 Badu splits her time between her hometown and Fort Greene, New York.